Object Equality¶

 objects created above equal?
 This is not a simple question to answer.
 In one sense we can see the equality: the name “John Smith” is being used for each person that’s being created.
 On the other hand, we also know that it is possible for two people to have the same name, so it is possible that the above code is intended to represent two similarly named individuals.

-In this exercise, you use Eclipse to auto-generate useful parts of a class.
+In this exercise, you use VS Code to auto-generate useful parts of a class.

 Find and open the